Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 By the time the rivers have flowed through New Crobuzon, their confluence - the Gross Tar - is thick with rubbish, sewage and refuse of all kinds.
 As a result, a few Dog Fenn river-fishers use nets, weirs and evens dredges to eke a living from this flotsam.

+**Flyside**:	Cheap and not too violent, crowded, mostly good-natured, Flyside is a mixed area, with a large human majority beside small colonies of vodyanoi by the quiet canal, a few solitary outcast cactacae, even a little two-street khepri hive, a rare traditional community outside of Kinken and Creekside.

 **Howl Barrow**: This small slum is mostly known for its transgressive and oppositional residents: illegal sexualities and taboo gender expressions flourish alongside political radicalism.
 Many a dissident writer, artist and actor, pushed out of the slowly gentrifying Salicus Fields, live destitute in garrets or in tiny studios at the back of hopeful galleries.

+**Ketch Heath**: The most notable feature of Ketch Heath is its huge tower blocks - some of the tallest buildings in the city.
+Though poor, the district has a certain beauty, with its monoliths reaching into the sky alongside ancient rue conifer pines.

+**Lichford**: Another of the city's poor districts, it is filled with shacks and, by the river, vodyanoi slums.

+**Petty Coil**: -	A little over a hundred years previously, Petty Coil had been an urban hub for the major families.
+The Mackie-Drendas and the Turgisadys; Dhrachshachet, the vodyanoi financier and founder of the Drach Bank; Sirrah Jeremile Carr, the merchant-farmer: all had their great houses in Petty Coil’s wide streets.
+But industry had exploded in New Crobuzon, much of it bankrolled by those very families.
+Factories and docks budded and proliferated.
+This was short-lived.
+Griss Twist became a dump and the winds that blew in from the sea could send a pestilential stench over the Tar into Petty Coil.

+The rich have now long deserted their homes, and Petty Coil has degenerated in a lively fashion.
+It has become noisier.
+The massive houses have become homes for more and more of New Crobuzon’s swelling population.
+Windows have broken, been fixed roughly, and broken again.
+As more small food-shops and bakers and carpenters moved in, Petty Coil has fallen willing prey to the city’s ineluctable capacity for spontaneous architecture.

 **The Ribs**: Ivory shards of a leviathan, these arching ribs of a fallen giant almost meet about two hundred feet above the ground.
 The land around them is unlucky; tools break, projects run away into the dust and dirt, nothing propspers.
 Despite all that, they make a useful landmark to the visitor: just look up, and if you see the ribs, you can orient yourself.
 The Ribs themselves are a bit of a draw for gawkers, so most residents here are hawkers, buskers, salespeople and acrobats.

 **Sheck**: So well-known for anti-xenian unrest that it has its own militia tower, Sheck is technically a step above the slums.
 It is separated from Kinken by a couple of small parks, and it is the first step out of poverty and into the petty-bourgeois for many.
-Despite this, Sheck is an area that often supplies funds to the rebellions elsewhere, and many union organisers, journalists and others who disturb the rich and powerful live here, close to their contacts.
-As such, right-wing reactionaries from Gross Coil, the Crow, and the Glasshouse, as well as organisers from the sinister Three Quills Party, all seem to have friends in Sheck.
+As such, reactionaries from Gross Coil, the Crow, and the Glasshouse, as well as organisers from the sinister Three Quills Party, all seem to have friends in Sheck.
 Xenians rarely visit Sheck any longer than they must.

+**Sobek Croix**: A district known for its large and pretty gardens, Sobek Croix is nevertheless poor, and its dilapidated slate housing leans tiredly on the impressive trees of its gardens.

 **Spatters**: At the edge of Rudewood, this slum of desperate shacks is home to the most downtrodden citizens of New Crobuzon, and the city's only garadua ghetto.
 Unlike other slums, Spatters isn't a collapsed section of city buildings, but a pure shanty town, built shack by shack from refuse and cast-offs.